Kross1de/fusion/README.md

 milestone of successfully outputting "Hello World!" to the console.

 # Current features
-- Outputs "Hello World!" to the console.
+- Simple tty driver for printing to the screen
 - Basic bootloader setp for bare-metal execution.
 - Minimal Rust-based kernel foundation.